 Is a fireplace smell after winter dangerous?

-Most fireplace odors after winter are caused by creosote and soot, which are unpleasant but not immediately dangerous when the fireplace is not in use.
+Creosote and soot cause most fireplace odors after winter.
+They are unpleasant, but they pose little immediate danger while the fireplace sits unused.
 However, if you smell gas, that is a different concern requiring immediate attention.
-Carbon monoxide from a blocked or malfunctioning chimney is odorless — a CO detector in your home is an important safety measure regardless of fireplace smell.
+Carbon monoxide from a blocked chimney is odorless.
+So keep a CO detector in your home, whatever your fireplace smells like.

 Will the smell go away on its own?

 Probably not.
 The odor-causing material is still in the chimney.
-Without removing it, the smell may ease during cooler or drier periods but tend to return when conditions are warm and humid.
+Until you remove it, the smell may ease in cool, dry periods.
+It returns when conditions turn warm and humid.
 A professional cleaning addresses the source rather than masking the symptom.

 Can I use fireplace deodorizers or baking soda to fix the smell?